SimplyAName/PersonalSiteV0Base/README.md

 yarn build
 ```

-## 📝 License

-This project is licensed under the MIT License - feel free to use it as inspiration for your own portfolio!

 ## 🔗 Deployment

 The site is automatically deployed to GitHub Pages on every push to the main branch using GitHub Actions.
 The workflow:

 1. Builds the site using Next.js static export
-2. Deploys the generated static files to the `gh-pages` branch
+2. Deploys the generated static files as a pipeline artifact
 3. Makes the site available at [https://simplyaname.github.io/PersonalSiteV0Base](https://simplyaname.github.io/PersonalSiteV0Base)

 ### Manual Deployment